tjwhitaker/synaptic-stripping/README.md

 - `heads` &mdash; number of heads in the self attention layers (default: 8)
 - `layers` &mdash; number of transformer encoder layers (default: 7)
 - `hidden_size` &mdash; number of features in the self attention layers (default: 384)
-- `expansion_factor` &mdash; expansion of the hidden size fo mlp layers in the encoder blocks (default: 4)
+- `expansion_factor` &mdash; expansion of the hidden size for mlp layers in the encoder blocks (default: 4)
 - `epochs` &mdash; number of training epochs (default: 200)
 - `warmup_epochs` &mdash; number of epochs to linearly increase the learning rate from 0 to init_lr (default: 5)
 - `save_freq` &mdash; save the model every n epochs during training (default: 10)